cc-Mehdi/Introduction-to-Network/Contents/18_Key Exchange Mechanisms.md

 ### Pre-Shared Keys
 In IKE, a **Pre-Shared Key (PSK)** is a secret value shared between the two parties involved in the key exchange.
 This key is used to authenticate the parties and establish a shared secret that encrypts subsequent communication.
 The use of a **PSK** is optional in IKE, and whether or not to use one depends on the specific requirements and constraints of the situation.
 However, if a PSK is used, it must be securely exchanged between the two parties before the key exchange process begins.
 This can be done through a secure out-of-band channel, such as a separate communication channel, or by physically exchanging the key.

+The main advantage of using a PSK is that it provides an additional layer of security by allowing the parties to authenticate with each other.
+However, using a PSK also has some limitations and drawbacks.
+For example, it can be difficult to exchange the key securely, and if the key is compromised through a MITM attack, the security of the IKE session may be compromised.